LudovicEspeel/course-web-essentials/docs/11_history_and_evolution/README.md

 ## 1997-2000: Dot-com bubble

 The massive growth of the internet resulted in every company wanting to profit from the new technology.
-Suddenly everybody was able to access the internet, en thus every company wanted to be available through the internet.
+Suddenly everybody was able to access the internet, and thus every company wanted to be available through the internet.

-To many financial investments and expectations resulted in an overgrowth, and many companies went in way to deep.
+Too many financial investments and expectations resulted in an overgrowth, and many companies went in way to deep.
 This resulted in a collapse and decrease of thrust in the internet.
-This period is often remembered as *the dot com bubble*
+This period is often remembered as *the dot com bubble*.

 ![IMAGE](./images/image5.png)